dipanc1/chatapp/README.md

 #### if token fails then redirect to login page
 #### using accesstoken as well as refreshtokens
 #### delete images from cloudinary too
+#### user can add the participant again if it searches for the same name

 ## Phone App